toylim/paperwork/paperwork-backend/README.markdown

 - Import
 - Export

 There is no GUI here.
-The GUI is https://github.com/openpaperwork/paperwork/tree/master/paperwork-gtk .
+The GUI is located here: https://gitlab.gnome.org/World/OpenPaperwork/paperwork/tree/master/paperwork-gtk .

 Regarding the name "Paperwork", it can refer to both the GUI or the backend.
 If you want to be specific, you can call the gui "paperwork-gtk" instead of just Paperwork.

 ## Dependencies